RyNo-Design/zmk-config-MicroGaming/zephyr/doc/develop/west/extensions.rst

    from textwrap import dedent            # just for nicer code indentation

-   from west.commands import WestCommand  # your extension must subclass this
+   from west.commands import WestCommand  # your extension must subclass this from west import log                   # use this for user output

    class MyCommand(WestCommand):